krzys66/product_scan/README.md

 3. Open this folder in browser: `localhost/your_folder`

-`You need your API key & Endpoint from Microsoft Azure AI to run the site`
+** You need your API key & Endpoint from Microsoft Azure AI to run the site

+If it's not working, maybe you must go to `php.ini` file and uncomment line: `extension:db`